 By adopting a resolution in support of ratification of the Equal Rights Amendment, local leaders can show their support for constitutional equality and call on the Virginia Assembly to do the same.
 Adopting resolutions across the state can help us to show broad, bipartisan support.
-Please contact us if you are working on passing a resolution in your community, we’d love to add you to the list below!

 HOW TO DO IT